fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Changes to put the project in a git-hub repository (patch notes now in Readme.md file of repository).
 - Added Readme.md and requirements.txt file.
 - Updated package installation instructions.
+- Changed HMDB database to be a xlsx file (smaller file) and minor bugfix in database reading.

 #### In Future Patches: